Classic French Lentil Salad with Fireweed Honey Dijon Vinaigrette

 Can I use canned lentils instead of dried?

-You can, though the texture won't be quite the same.
-Canned lentils are already soft and will absorb less of the vinaigrette flavor.
-If using canned, drain and rinse thoroughly, skip the cooking step, and fold in the diced raw carrots for crunch instead of cooking them.
-It's a solid shortcut when you're short on time.
+Yes, though the texture will differ.
+Canned lentils are already soft and absorb less vinaigrette flavor.
+If using canned lentils, drain and rinse thoroughly, skip the cooking step, and fold in diced minimally filtered carrots for crunch instead of cooking them.

 What's the difference between Puy lentils and regular green lentils?

-Puy lentils are a specific variety grown in the volcanic soil of France's Auvergne region.
-They're smaller, speckled, and have a lower starch content than common green or brown lentils, which means they hold their shape better after cooking and have a nuttier, more mineral-forward flavor.
-For a salad like this, where the texture matters as much as the taste, they're worth seeking out.
-Common green or brown lentils absolutely work as substitutes — just watch the cook time carefully and pull them a minute or two before they're fully tender.
+Puy lentils are a variety grown in France's Auvergne region.
+They are smaller, speckled, and lower in starch than common green or brown lentils, which helps them hold their shape and gives them a nuttier, more mineral-forward flavor.
+Green or brown lentils can be substituted, but monitor cooking time carefully to prevent over-softening.

 Can I substitute a different honey in the vinaigrette?